pjtunstall/penumbra/README.md

 - `GET /tasks` - list all tasks for the current user, including descriptions, due dates, and status
 - `GET /tasks/create` - show form to create new task
 - `POST /tasks/create` - submit form to create new task
-- `GET /task/{id}` - show task details, including description, due date, and status in a form that allows the task to be deleted, or edited and updated.
+- `GET /tasks/{id}` - show task details, including description, due date, and status in a form that allows the task to be deleted, or edited and updated.
-- `POST /task/delete/{id}` - delete task
+- `POST /tasks/delete/{id}` - delete task
-- `POST /task/done/{id}` - mark task as done
+- `POST /tasks/done/{id}` - mark task as done
-- `POST /task/update/{id}` - submit form to update task
+- `POST /tasks/update/{id}` - submit form to update task

-At some point, I'd like to write this up into an `openapi.yaml` file and experiment with using `openapi-generator` to generate client libraries.
+Note that the current `openapi.yaml` file is a work in progress and doesn't reflect the present implementation.
+In particular, it assumes that the server returns JSON instead of HTML.

 Regarding the choice of names, Chat remarks: